AMarinic92/AMarinic92.github.io/resume.md

 Major Computer Science, Minor Chemistry, University of Manitoba

 # Experience

+## Full Stack Application Developer
+### *Reimer World Corp. - IT Department*
+#### Sept 2024 - current
+I have gained significant experience working in the technical side of the transportation industry, specializing in Java EE, Glassfish, and its modern iterations, Jakarta EE and Payara Server.
+I have also worked on modernizing systems, acquiring experience with Node.js, React, and Next.js.
+My primary roles involve full-stack development in both the Java EE and React ecosystems, as well as providing technical support when systems or software fail.
+I have experience working with on-prem servers as well as AWS (Lightsail and EC2).
+Additionally, I have worked with CI/CD pipelines using Jenkins and Bitbucket Pipelines to automate deployments and streamline development workflows.
+Effective teamwork is crucial in this role, and we rely on tools such as Teams and various Atlassian products to maintain team cohesion.

 ## Teaching Assistant
 ### *University of Manitoba – Department of Computer Science*
 #### Jan 2024 – May 2024